reader-revenue/reader-revenue-demo/app/content/rewarded-ads-manual.md

 This array of configuration objects is for example purposes only.
 Publishers must use the `configurationId` to invoke a specific rewarded ad, but are not required to use an array as in these examples.
 !!!

-### Invoke Rewarded Ads Prompts
+### Invoke Rewarded Ads CTAs

 To configure rewarded ads, `swg.js` must first be initialized.
 These examples demonstrate using the library in `manual` mode, but the APIs are also available in automatic mode.

-### Get the rewarded ad prompt instance to display
+### Get the rewarded ad CTA instance to display

-To invoke a rewarded ad prompt, the publisher must use the `configurationId` from the Publisher Center.
+To invoke a rewarded ad CTA, the publisher must use the `configurationId` from the Publisher Center.
 Use the `subscriptions.getAvailableInterventions()` method from the initialized `swg.js` library to fetch the ad configuration.

 ```javascript
 const publisherConfiguration = {